What To Do When Feeling Anxious

 Introduction

-1. STOP!
-Pause; take a few breaths deep into the stomach; close your mouth and breathe only through your nose; count to 4/5 on the inhale, pause to the count of 3 and then exhale to the count of count of 6/7 ( the exhale should be longer than the inhale).
+Deep Breathing: STOP!
+Pause; take a few breaths deep into the stomach in the following manner: Close your mouth and breathe only through your nose; count to 4 on the inhale as you experience your whole torso down to your guts slowly expanding; then pause your breath to the count of 3; and finally exhale to the count of 5 (the exhale is longer than the inhale) as you notice your torso slowly deflating.

-2. Orientation: This is a technical word for bringing yourself into the present moment.
-Bring yourself into the here and now by doing a brief orientation of your surroundings.
-Look around you and note the main features of the room.
-Listen to the sounds around you.
+Orientation and Relaxation: When you orientate you become aware of your surroundings.
+You bring yourself into the here and now, into the present moment.
+If inside, look around you and note the main features of the room you are in.
 Touch some objects in the room.
 Ground your feet against the floor and your back against the chair.
 Be aware of your breathing and body sensations.
+If outside, look around you.
+Notice all the sights, sounds and smells your senses can take in.

 Heart: ‘heartache’, ‘broken hearted’, ‘heavy hearted’, ‘light hearted’ and ‘open hearted’